-If you submit your invoice by mail, you must make sure you use the correct agency billing details.
-Get the list of NT agency billing information .
+If you are submitting your invoice by mail, make sure you use the correct billing address.

-All accounts must be paid within 30 days of receiving the invoice, unless there is a dispute over the account.
+All invoices over $1 million will be paid within 30 days of receiving the invoice, unless there is a dispute over the account.

 - the invoice is correct and not disputed

 - works, goods or services have been received.

 The penalty interest rate is set on an annual basis and paid at the 90 day bank bill rate as at 1 June each year.